jvde-github/AIS-catcher/data/regions/README.md

-# Marine regions
+# Marine waters

 Which sea, gulf, strait or lake a vessel is in.
-One `.geojson` file per region;
+One `.geojson` file per water;
-`scripts/regions/build_regions.py` turns the directory into `Source/Tracking/RegionTree.cpp` (a ~150 KB lookup table) and `frontend/src/core/regionNames.js` (the names the ship card shows).
+`scripts/waters/build_waters.py <out dir>` turns the directory into place files of type `water` (one per water, the kind in `attributes.area_subtype`) for a place catalogue: the hub's `data/places`, or any viewer's `places` directory.
-`Region::find(lat, lon)` answers in one binary search.
+The receiver then tracks a water like any other place: a vessel's current water is the smallest one it is in, and crossing from one into the next is an event.

-## Adding or fixing a region
+## Adding or fixing a water

 1. Draw the polygon (geojson.io, QGIS, by hand) in WGS84 lat/lon.
 It need not be
    precise: only the edge where it meets another region is followed closely.